Be nice to your Kite - How to take care of your Equipment

 Open and close the quick release before every session

-l routine for your safety.
+as al routine for your safety.

 Kite Maintenance Part 3: The Board